openid/openid4vp_ble/main.md

 Wallet MUST remove all the information about the session after its termination.
 Verifier might choose to do so based on their mode of operation.

-## Ensuring the Wallet is Connected to the correct Verifier

-To ensure that the Wallet is connected to the correct Verifier.
-The Wallet may verify the Ident characteristic as described in Clause 8.3.3.1.4.
-The Ident characteristic value MUST be calculated using the following procedure:

-Use HKDF an defined in [@!RFC5869] with the following parameters:
-* Hash: SHA-256
-* IKM: EdeviceKeyBytes (see Clause 9.1.1.4)
-* salt: (no salt value is provided)
-* info:”BLEIdent” (encoded as ASCII string)
-* L: 16 octets
-If the Ident characteristic received from the Verifier does not match the expected value, the Wallet MUST disconnect from the Verifier.

-NOTE The purpose of the Ident characteristic is only to verify whether the Wallet is connected to the correct Verifier before setting starting OpenID4VP Request.
-If the Wallet is connected to the wrong Verifier, session establishment will fail.
-Connecting and disconnecting to an Verifier takes a relatively large amount of time and it is therefore fastest to implement methods to identify the correct Verifier to connect to and not to rely purely on the Ident characteristic to identify the correct Verifier.

 ## Verifier Authentication